2025 CPF Changes: Key Updates for Retirement Planning in Singapore

 You will be automatically enrolled in CPF LIFE if:

-You are a Singapore Citizen or Permanent Resident
+You are a Singapore Citizen or Permanent Resident.

-You were born in 1958 or after
+You were born in 1958 or later.

-You have at least $60,000 in your CPF Retirement Account (RA) before you turn 65
+You have at least $60,000 in your CPF Retirement Account (RA) before age 65.

-How Does CPF LIFE Work?
+How Does CPF LIFE Operate?

 Three CPF LIFE Plans to Choose From